-There is often a very small window of opportunity to nip potential complaints in the bud, in the best interests of all concerned, and Dental Protection has always urged members to do so, thereby preventing a complaint from escalating into another forum such as regulatory bodies or solicitors or other formal complaints schemes.
-Patients expect their concerns or complaints to be acknowledged, listened to and dealt with promptly.
+There is often a very small window of opportunity to nip potential complaints in the bud, in the best interests of all concerned, and Dental Protection has always urged members to do so, thereby preventing a complaint from escalating into another forum such as regulatory bodies (like the GDC), or solicitors or other formal complaints schemes.
 Members should appreciate that complaints, if left unresolved, can proceed on two or more of these fronts simultaneously.